Jewel Thief (2025 film)

 Jewel Thief – The Heist Begins is a 2025 Indian Hindi-language heist action thriller film directed by Kookie Gulati and Robbie Grewal.
 Produced by Marflix Pictures, it stars Saif Ali Khan, Jaideep Ahlawat, Nikita Dutta and Kunal Kapoor.
 The film was premiered on Netflix on 25 April 2025.

-Netflix’s Jewel Thief – The Heist Begins starring Saif Ali Khan and Nikita Dutta is making waves globally, earning the No. 3 spot in the streaming platform’s Global Top 10 Films (Non-English) list.
-Just days after its premiere, the high-stakes heist thriller is trending across 56 countries, including Argentina, Brazil, Canada, France, Greece, Thailand, UAE, and more.It becomes only highest grossing Indian show in Netflix of that year.

 Plot

 Rehan Roy is an infamous jewel thief, known across the globe for pulling off high-profile heists.
-Currently in Budapest, he is under constant surveillance by two Indian Secret Service agents who report to Officer Vikram Patel, determined to uncover Rehan’s next move.
+Currently in Budapest, he is under constant surveillance by two Indian Secret Service agents who report to Officer Vikram Patel, determined to uncover Rehan's next move.
 Rehan's life takes a sharp turn when his younger brother, Avi Roy, arrives with troubling news.
 Back in India, their father, renowned doctor Jayant Roy—who had expelled Rehan from the family years ago for his criminal activities—is now in grave danger.
 A powerful art collector, Rajan Aulakh, has framed both Avi and Dr. Roy in a money laundering scandal involving terrorist-linked funds, as blackmail to force Rehan into stealing a priceless gem called the Red Sun, currently displayed at an exhibition in Mumbai by the wealthy Prince Gamunu.

 Determined to save his father, Rehan surrenders to the Indian agents in Budapest and requests extradition to India.
 En route, he drugs the agents and assumes one of their identities to travel unnoticed to Mumbai.
 There, he meets Rajan, who hosts him in his opulent mansion and lays out the details of the heist.
-Rehan also encounters Farah, Rajan’s partner, and quickly notices she’s a victim of Rajan’s abuse.
+Rehan also encounters Farah, Rajan's partner, and quickly notices she's a victim of Rajan's abuse.
 A quiet romance begins to bloom between them.

 Meanwhile, Rajan secretly reconnects with Moosa, a gangster with whom he shares a rocky past.
 The two agree to work together, planning to eliminate Rehan after the heist and split the proceeds.
 Rehan, unaware of their betrayal, begins scouting the museum.
-But when he senses Officer Vikram’s presence during the attempted heist, he aborts and escapes.
+But when he senses Officer Vikram's presence during the attempted heist, he aborts and escapes.